All data is current as of 2013, unless otherwise noted.

 In 2010, the state created the Office of Capital Writs to represent those under sentence of death in their state post-conviction habeas corpus and related proceedings.

 Percentage of alternative funding: 0%

-Texas’ 254 counties are responsible for funding and administering the right to counsel, with limited support from the state.
-The vast majority of counties rely on assigned counsel systems administered by the judiciary, in which private attorneys are paid either on an hourly rate or at a set rate per case.
+The vast majority of the 254 counties in Texas rely on assigned counsel systems administered by the judiciary, in which private attorneys are paid either on an hourly rate or at a set rate per case.

-More so than any other state, Texas has increasingly experimented with providing indigent defense services on a regional (multi-county) basis, and often such regional defender systems are exclusive to certain types of cases.
+More so than any other state, Texas has increasingly experimented with providing indigent defense services on a regional, multi-county basis, and often these regional defender systems are exclusive to certain types of cases.
 For example, the Lubbock Regional Capital Defender Office represents clients in death penalty cases in 94 counties scattered across the state.
-Perhaps based in part on the Lubbock regional office model, Bee County likewise has combined resources with neighboring Live Oak County and McMullen County to create a regional defender office to handle adult felonies and misdemeanors, while juvenile delinquency and mental health matters are still handled by the private attorney model so prevalent in the rest of the state.
+Similarly, Bee County has combined resources with neighboring Live Oak County and McMullen County to create a regional defender office to handle adult felonies and misdemeanors, while juvenile delinquency and mental health matters are still handled by the private attorney model so prevalent in the rest of the state.

 The state Office of Capital Writs represents people who have been sentenced ti death in their state post-conviction habeas corpus and related proceedings.

 For those incarcerated in the Texas Department of Criminal Justice (TDCJ), the TDCJ’s own state Office of State Counsel for Offenders represents them at the trial level of any offense allegedly committed while incarcerated in the TDCJ and also provides legal assistance in appeals, discretionary writs, civil commitment proceedings, and immigration status.